-Ask almost anyone who works or leads in the sector and they'll tell you that change is needed, that charities need to be brave and take risks.
+"We know that empowering people, removing hierarchy, and having self-managing teams should lead to better results, but the challenge is in effecting this change."
+Atanu Roy, Deputy Director of Digital, Save the Children UK Ask almost anyone who works or leads in the sector and they'll tell you that change is needed, that charities need to be brave and take risks.
 And yet a culture of inertia prevails among charity leaders.
 How can they find the confidence to deliver the bold leadership that's needed?
-The Barriers Exploring the theme of confidence with our focus group of senior charity professionals, we identified the following barriers to change.
+THE BARRIERS Exploring the theme of confidence with our focus group of senior charity professionals, we identified the following barriers to change.
 Fear of failure Making brave, bold choices to enable transformation necessarily comes with risk attached.
 It also requires a huge effort to bring everyone along with you - pockets of power within your organisation can disrupt your plans if you don't do enough to win their backing.
 Consequences of getting it wrong In a climate where risk-aversion prevails, taking risks which don't pay off could see you labelled as unreliable, irresponsible or negligent.
 Given the small size of the charity leadership job market, this could have disastrous personal consequences.
 Isolation of leadership Hierarchical governance structures leave those at the top isolated.
 Unpaid trustees may not be sufficiently engaged, or have enough time available, to provide support.
 Intense competition between charities leads to little support between peers.
 Leadership capability gap Most will acknowledge that leaders in the charity sector lag behind their counterparts in the commercial sector - both in terms of technical understanding and soft leadership skills.
 This is the consequence of a tendency to promote from within, often too early, leaving little time to develop these capabilities.
-"We know that empowering people, removing hierarchy, and having selfmanaging teams should lead to better results, but the challenge is in effecting this change."
-Atanu Roy, Deputy Director of Digital, Save the Children UK The Solutions How can charities develop the brave, bold leadership required to reinvigorate their organisations, and the sector as a whole?
+The Solutions How can charities develop the brave, bold leadership required to pull their organisations, and the sector as a whole, out of the doldrums?
 Our discussions with charity leaders suggested the following avenues.
 Finding the right people for leadership roles Charities can do more to attract experienced agents of change from a wider variety of backgrounds, instead of just defaulting to the restricted talent pool that already exists within the sector.
 Coaching and mentoring To address the skill and confidence gap that exists in leadership positions, charities could provide coaching and mentoring for those who need it.
 Mentors should bring outside experience wherever possible.
 Build appetite for risk at board level Trustees have an important role to play, since their appetite for risk determines how bold and brave leadership can be.
 Now is the time to reassess policies and attitudes to risk management.
 Ring fence resources for innovation Successful innovation requires failure.
 Resources should be set aside for conducting experiments where no immediate return on investment is expected.
 Cross sector support forums The charity sector must build better support networks to combat the isolation of leaders, and help them share knowledge and experience of operating effectively within the charity governance structure.
 First steps...